 The total survey effort (number of trawl stations and biological sampling) is shown in Table 2 and 3.
 The various trawl settings and operation details are given in Table 4 and the acoustic settings in Table 5.
-The depth of the trawl doors, the door spread and vertical opening of the trawl are given in Table 6, and the reported values were all within the standards recommended for the MULTPELT trawl.
+The depth of the trawl doors, the door spread and vertical opening of the trawl based on sensor data are given in Table 6, and the reported values were all within the standards recommended for the MULTPELT trawl.